T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

 To compute the gradients, we begin by focusing on the final Value object, which typically results from a loss function in a neural network.
 Since we are interested in the gradient of this final Value with respect to itself, we initialize its gradient (self.grad) to 1.
 This initialization signifies that the gradient of the final Value with respect to itself is 1.

-Following this, we execute the backward pass by invoking the _backward function for each Value object.
+Following this, we execute the backward ipass by invoking the _backward function for each Value object.
 This process starts with the final Value and proceeds backward through the computation graph to the initial Value objects.
 This reverse traversal ensures that the gradient for each Value is computed correctly based on the chain rule of differentiation, allowing us to accumulate the gradients appropriately.

 We've now looked at the basics of how a neural network works.
 This simple approach helps us understand the core concepts behind its operation.
 Now it's time to create a very simple net.